cbellingham/bellingham-platform/bellingham-frontend/README.md

 Tailwind is configured via `tailwind.config.js` and `postcss.config.js`.
 Global styles and Tailwind directives are included in `src/index.css` and imported in `src/main.jsx`.

+## Signup and Login

+Users can create accounts via the **Sign Up** page at `/signup`.
+After registering and logging in, your username appears in the upper-right corner of all screens while your session is active.
+Purchases made while logged in are associated with your account and can be viewed from the **Reports** page.